Lotus corniculatus: As an invasive species

+Potential health concerns

+The species contains cyanogenic glycosides, which release small amounts of hydrogen cyanide when macerated.
+This is not normally poisonous to humans, though, as the dose is very low, and the metabolization of cyanide is relatively quick.
+Condensed tannins are also present.

 Uses

 It is used in agriculture as a forage plant, grown for pasture, hay, and silage.
 It is a high quality forage that does not cause bloat in ruminants.
 Taller-growing cultivars have been developed for this.
 It may be used as an alternative to alfalfa in poor soils.

 A double-flowered variety is grown as an ornamental plant.
 It is regularly included as a component of wildflower mixes in Europe.
 It can also prevent soil erosion and provide a good habitat for wildlife.

-Fresh bird's-foot trefoil contains cyanogenic glycosides, which release small amounts of hydrogen cyanide when macerated.
-This is not normally poisonous to humans, though, as the dose is very low, and the metabolization of cyanide is relatively quick.
-Condensed tannins are also present in L. corniculatus.

 In the traditional medicine of the Sannio regio of Italy, the diluted infusions were used for anxiety, insomnia, and exhaustion.